pennmem/brain_viz/README.md

 cd ~/brain_viz/brainviewer/scripts
 ./setup.sh
 ```

+Note: `setup.sh` assumes that the code has been cloned into your home directory.
+If the code has been cloned elsewhere, you will need to update the paths
+contained in `setup.sh`.

 You should now have all of the necessary dependencies installed assuming that
 you are working form RHINO, which already has Freesurfer and Blender installed